opensoars/fb-block/README.md

 ## Use

-Click the extension popup button (facebook 'f' logo with a red cross) and click the button to toggle whether to block facebook or not.
-This popup also shows how much requests to facebook are blocked.
+Click the extension popup button (Facebook 'f' logo with a red cross) and click the button to toggle whether to block Facebook or not.
+This popup also shows how much requests to Facebook are blocked.

-@TODO
-* Readme DOC